szager-chromium/rr/Building-And-Installing.md

 Amazon EC2 instance types `c5[d].9xlarge`, `c5[d].18xlarge`, `m5[d].12xlarge`, and `m5[d].24xlarge` should work.
 All bare metal instance types should work.
 Some other instance types may work (those that use the "Nitro" hypervisor and where the instance occupies a whole CPU socket).

+### Docker

+Make sure rr works on the machine outside of Docker, then follow the [Docker-specific instructions](https://github.com/mozilla/rr/wiki/Docker).

 ### Troubleshooting

 If rr isn't working at all, run `dmesg|grep PMU`.
 If you get output like